psterzinger/FAPL/README.md

 The directory `figures/` is populated by graphics that the scripts produce.

-# R version and contributed packages
+# Julia version and contributed packages

 All results are reproducible using Julia version 1.11.7 and the contributed packages